lastblindpilot/SnakeJS/README.md

 Snake.JS

-This is the simple game on JavaScript.
+This is a simple game written on JavaScript.
 Made by purpose of learning the JS.

 The project is under development.